Uncertainty Quantification for Bayesian CART

-In this section we investigate the inference properties of tree-based posteriors, showing that they are ``multiscale" in the sense that (a) they attain the minimax rate of posterior concentration in the supremum-norm sense (up to a log factor), and (b) exhibit an {\em adaptive} non-parametric BvM behavior in typical multiscale spaces.
-We complement these results by addressing the question of uncertainty quantification via the construction of adaptive confidence bands. {For clarity of exposition, we focus in the main text on the one-dimensional case, but the results readily extend to the multi-dimensional setting with $\RR^d$, $d\ge 1$ fixed, as predictor space; see the appendix Section \ref{sec:multid} for more details. }
+In this section we investigate the inference properties of tree-based posteriors, showing that (a) they attain the minimax rate of posterior concentration in the supremum-norm sense (up to a log factor), and (b) enable uncertainty quantification: for $f$ in the form of adaptive confidence bands, and for smooth functionals thereof, in terms of Bernstein-von Mises type results. {For clarity of exposition, we focus now on the one-dimensional case, but the results readily extend to the multi-dimensional setting with $\RR^d$, $d\ge 1$ fixed, as predictor space; see Section \ref{sec:multid} for more details. }